MOSAIC Blood Borne Support Services focus on the health and emotional wellbeing of people living with and affected by HIV and Viral Hepatitis.

 - Assist you to bring about desired change in your life, lifestyle or relationships

 - Help you identify your strengths and resources

 - Support you to explore new ways of responding to life and its challenges.

-We provide free and confidential counselling, case management support, advocacy and problem solving support, as well as information and referrals to relevant community or health services, to people affected by HIV/AIDS or hepatitis.
+We provide free and confidential counselling, case management support, advocacy and problem-solving support, as well as information and referrals to relevant community or health services, to people affected by HIV and/or Viral Hepatitis.
 This includes children, adolescents, women and men who are diagnosed with, or at risk of, HIV or hepatitis, and their family, friends and carers.

 Some of the issues people may discuss includes:

 - The impact of living with a chronic illness